catamphetamine/react-pages/README.md

 }
 ```

-Your React pages would look like this
+And React pages would look like this

 ```javascript
 import { webpage_title } from 'react-isomorphic-render/webpage head'